JuusyJay/AI-Writing-Assistant/README.txt

 Run without Docker:

 Backend on Windows:
-- Add your OpenAI API Key in backend/.env then Run commands below:
 - Note: Only need to run Set-ExecutionPolicy command if running scripts is diabled on your system

 cd backend